As a programmer, you often have to debug your own code or code written by a coworker. I don't like debugging, but as you know:

 #Hide code to the debugger

-You can annotate your code with some attributes to change the behavior of the debugger when you run step by step.
-For instance, you don't want the debugger to step into generated code.
-In this case, you can add one of the following attributes:
+You can annotate your code with attributes to control how the debugger behaves when stepping through code.
+For instance, you may not want the debugger to step into generated code.
+You can use one of the following attributes:

 C#